About the Regional Development Authority

 Amy Jones

-Amy is the Sr. Director of Social Impact for Royal Neighbors of America, a fraternal life insurance organization headquartered in Rock Island, Illinois with a mission to empower women and serve communities.
-In this position, Amy manages their corporate citizenship activities which generate more than $25 million annually in social impact.
-Amy received her bachelor's degree in radio/TV broadcasting and journalism from St. Ambrose University and her master's degree in journalism from the University of Iowa.
-A dedicated life-long learner, Amy received her Certificate of Corporate Citizenship Leadership from Boston College and a Diversity and Inclusion certificate from Cornell University.
-Most recently, she received her Accreditation in Public Relations from the Public Relations Society of America.
-Amy also teaches visual communication at St. Ambrose University as an adjunct instructor.
-Specifically, Amy enjoys exploring the world of corporate social responsibility (CSR) as a business, public relations, and marketing strategy.
-She believes that CSR can proactively steward positive communication about an organization's values while doing good in communities.
-In her spare time, Amy enjoys reading fiction, playing tennis, cooking, and spending time with family and friends.
-Amy lives in Bettendorf with her husband, Jason, and their two children, Dylan and Olivia.
+Amy Jones is the Senior Director of Social Impact for Royal Neighbors of America and the Executive Director of the Lift Women's Foundation, a 501(c)(3) public charity advancing women's economic empowerment nationwide.
+Based in Rock Island, Illinois, Royal Neighbors is a fraternal life insurance organization with a mission to empower women and serve communities.
+In her role, Amy leads the organization's corporate citizenship and philanthropic strategy, overseeing programs that generate more than $46 million annually in measurable social impact.
+Through her leadership of the Lift Women's Foundation, she is building national visibility and financial sustainability for programs that provide education, resources, and economic opportunity to women.
+Amy holds a bachelor's degree in Radio/TV Broadcasting and Journalism from St. Ambrose University and a master's degree in Journalism from the University of Iowa.
+A dedicated lifelong learner, she has earned a Certificate in Corporate Citizenship Leadership from Boston College, a Diversity and Inclusion Certificate from Cornell University, and an Accreditation in Public Relations (APR) from the Public Relations Society of America.
+She is passionate about the role of corporate social responsibility (CSR) as a business, public relations, and marketing strategy—believing that CSR can both reflect and reinforce an organization's values while creating tangible community good.
+In her spare time, Amy enjoys reading fiction, playing tennis, cooking, and spending time with her husband, Jason, and their two children, Dylan and Olivia, in Bettendorf, Iowa.

 Suteesh Tandon